 • Scope.
 The Act applies to receiverships for real property as well as personal property that is related to the real property or used in its operation. § 3(a).
-It does not govern a receivership for property improved by one to four dwelling units, unless (1) the property is configured for nonresidential use, (2) the owner planned to develop the property with one or more dwelling units to be sold or leased in the ordinary course of the owner's business, or (3) the owner collects rents or other income from an unrelated tenant or other occupier. § 3(b).
+It does not govern a receivership for residential real property from which the owner does not collect rent or other income from an unrelated tenant or other occupier. § 3(b).
 The Act does not provide the exclusive method for the appointment of a receiver. § 3(d).